 As a cautionary measure, keep them out of reach of pets, as they may cause digestive problems with dogs and cats.

 Sometimes Cyclamen will go dormant when the temperatures rise in late April.
 When the leaves start to yellow, stop watering it and place it in a cool, dark spot in your house, or a shady spot in the garden.
 Remove all leaves as they fade.
 Be sure to turn the pot on its side outside so rain will not keep it too wet and cause it to rot.
-In September begin watering again and fertilize when leaves appear.
-You will be graced with beautiful blooms once again!
+In September begin watering again and only fertilize when leaves appear.
+With luck, you will be graced with beautiful blooms once again!

-As a side note: I have actually had Cyclamen thrive in a dappled shade spot in my garden all summer long, with flowers even appearing sporadically.
+As a side note: I have actually had Cyclamen thrive in a dappled shade spot in my yard all summer long, with flowers even appearing sporadically.
 Just do not over-water or let it wilt, and you may be able to enjoy your Cyclamen year-round as I have.